sinedfq/sinedfq/README.md

 <h1 align="center">BIO</h1>
-- :zap: I’m study at SIBSUiT <br>
-- :zap: My name is Denis <br>
-- :zap: In my free time, i study programming languages such as Python, JS and C/C++ <br>
+My name is Denis.
+On this moment i study at SibSUTIS in Novosibirsk.
+In my free time, I study programming languages such as Python, C/C++ and JS, as well as HTML and CSS
 <br>

 <h1 align="center">Recent projects</h1>